Russet sparrow: Distribution and habitat

-The russet sparrow appears to be abundant in most habitats across most of its very large range, and in the some areas it is among the most common birds.
+The russet sparrow appears to be abundant in most habitats across most of its very large range, and in some areas it is among the most common birds.
 In Southeast Asia, its range has contracted at lower elevations due to global warming, but it has also moved higher at high elevations and it remains common.
 Although its global population has not been quantified, it is assessed for the IUCN Red List as least concern for global extinction.

 Breeding takes place in mountains and uplands across most of the range.
 This preference for high altitudes is influenced by latitude: in the farthest south of its range it never breeds below 2500 m above mean sea level, but in the northernmost part of its range it often breeds by the sea.
 In eastern Asia, the russet sparrow prefers light woodland, but it is sometimes found in towns and agricultural areas.
 In Sakhalin, it breeds mostly in riparian forest.
 In Hokkaidō, the russet sparrow finds a greater food supply for its young in more remote forests, and has greater reproductive success.

 In the Himalayas, it is strongly associated with terrace cultivation, and it probably only spread to the Himalayas when these agricultural practices arrived 3000 to 4000 years ago.
 In towns where it occurs alongside the house or tree sparrow, it is found in gardens and less built up areas.
 In those hill stations in India where both the house and the russet sparrow occur, the house sparrow breeds around more-built up areas and bazaars, whereas the russet sparrow is "rather more up market at the larger houses with gardens and open spaces".
 In towns where it is the only sparrow, it is not dependent on trees, breeding around houses and eating scraps in streets.
 In the winter, migratory birds occur in open cultivated land and riverine grasslands, but are never far from shrubs or trees.